VVyv3rn/catacomb/README.md

 # Catacomb
-WIP of a rogue like dungeon crawler coded in Java.
+Work in progress for a rogue like dungeon crawler coded in Java.
 There is not much to do in the game as its still in a very early state.

 ## Purpose<br/>
 This is meant to be a start for me getting into game development and I wanted to make a combat based game<br/>